-The Old Stone Church is not about any particular building or sacred space but rather an architecture as suggested by the title.
-The music is constructed phrase by phrase (brick by brick) to form an austere and imposing structure.
-Designed for a large instrument and a resonant space, this work explores the concept of a massive space built by human hands to encompass a divine idea.
-The music finds expression in grandeur, fits of nervous energy, and a brief admission of melancholy.
+Old Stone Church by Frederick Frahm is not about any particular building.
+Constructed phrase by phrase (brick by brick), this work forms an austere imposing sound structure, and explores the concept of a massive space built by human hands to encompass a divine idea.
+This music finds expression in grandeur, fits of nervous energy, and a brief admission of melancholy.

 At dawn the Mass

 burgeons from stone

 Geoffrey Hill, from the Pentecost Castle, 1978